-30ciology Course Title Understanding of Society : Process & Structure Course Code SOM11013 Objectives This is an introducing Course.
-Which throws light on grasping the basic concept in Sociology.
+Course Code SOM11013 This is an introducing Course.
+Which throws light This is an introducing Course.
+Which throws light Objectives on grasping the basic concept in Sociology.
 It seek to develop an appreciation of the unity of the human species and the diversity of human societies.
 It takes a holistic approach to the Study of the society by emphasizing the inter connectedness of social institution Content: Definition Scope Importance and Branches of Sociology Sociology and other Social Science Individual and collectivity: Socialization Social Groups Culture Social inequality: Class, caste, Status.
 Social Control Social Change

-Education in Sociological Aspects Course Title Education in Sociological Aspects Course SOM 12023 Code Objectives An examination of how educational institutions reflect and influence social. economic and political forces in the larger society with an emphasis on education in Sri Lanka and muslim Community.
+Course Title Education in Sociological Aspects Course Code SOM 12023 Objectives An examination of how educational institutions reflect and influence social. economic and political forces in the larger society with an emphasis on education in Sri Lanka and muslim Community.
 Understanding the relationship between schooling and social Inequality of the society.
 How public polices shaped education ,current public deletes over educational equality and effectiveness, and challenge facing public education in post - individual society.
 Content: Introduction to Education in Sociological aspect: Concept and origin Theories of Education and Society Education as a Social Institution (Social Capital) Social Inequality an Education Education and Socialization Education and Social mobility Education and Cultural changes Education and Human Development Education and Socio, culture and Economic issues.

 Course Title Environmental Studies Course Code SOM21033 Objectives The main objective of this course is to provide basic knowledge of environment, Society, resources, environmental issues and their management strategies and polices.
-Course Content: Natural Environment: Definition, components Natural Resources: Living and Non living resources Impact of man on the environment Hunter and Food gathering society Agricultural society Urbanized society Modern Society Modern Society Environmental Quality and Pollution Global Social Issues and the Environment Society, Environment and Sustainable Development Poverty and Environment Population and Environment Environment and Human Health Politics and environment Global Ethics Environmental Policies
+Course Content: Natural Environment: Definition, components Natural Resources: Living and Non living resources Impact of man on the environment Hunter and Food gathering society Agricultural society Urbanized society Modern Society Environmental Quality and Pollution Global Social Issues and the Environment Society, Environment and Sustainable Development Poverty and Environment Population and Environment Environment and Human Health Politics and environment Global Ethics

+Environmental Policies

-International Societies and Environmental Management Field work
+International Societies and Environmental Management

-~ =1.1 Globalization and Social Justices

-Course Title
+Field work

-Course Code SOM 21043

-Objectives Objective to study the globalization process from Economic, Social and cultural dimensions, over national and regional scales.
+Course Title Globalization and Social Justices Course Code SOM 22043 Objectives Objective to study the globalization process from Economic, Social and cultural dimensions, over national and regional scales.
 The main focus is analysis of globalization waves from a development perspective.
 This subject also examines how they can be more effectively managed with in the developing countries in their pursuit of sustainable growth and the preservation of sociocultural characteristics.
 Content: Definition and dimensions of Globalization - economic, Society and Culture.
 Globalization and it's historical root Globalization process

 Impact of Globalization -

 migration and Globalization

 Democracy -Terrorism and Globalization

 Third world countries and new social phenomena

-Responses to Globalization - Reorientation of policies (Economic, Social ,Culture and Politic)
+Responses to Globalization - Reorientation of policies(Economic, Social ,Culture and Politic)

 Globalization and Sustainable Development

 Toward Global society: Utopia or Dystopia